HMD Global Hints At 4G LTE Capable Version Of The Nokia 3310

 Nokia fanboys across the world can still not stop talking about the new Nokia 3310 that was officially launched at MWC 2017.
 However, many of them were left disappointed after Nokia announced that the 3310 would only support older 2G networks.
-If that wasn’t all, the handset only supported 2G network frequencies that are typically not used the U.S. or North America.
+If that wasn’t all, the handset only supported 2G network frequencies that are typically not used in the U.S. or North America.
 However, there is a slight ray of hope for these users if we are to believe fresh reports coming in from the other side of the planet.

 The new Nokia 3310 will be practically unusable in many countries, including US https://t.co/w0GTBAu1m2 pic.twitter.com/2sN3EOPy8j